Running a tour or activity business during the off-tourist season comes with its own set of challenges.

 - Ask previous customers to submit photos and videos from their trip to paint a picture for potential customers.

-- Ask previous customers to write reviews on sites such as Tripadvisor, Viator and Google Local.
+- Ask previous customers to write reviews on Rezgo, Viator, Google Local and other review sites.

 3. Publish Dynamic Content